 This region is the birthplace of pesto.
 Basil, which loves the temperate Ligurian climate, is ground with cheese (half parmigiano cow cheese and half pecorino sheep cheese), garlic, olive oil, and pine nuts, and then poured over pasta.
 Try it on spaghetti or, better yet, on trenette (the long, flat Ligurian noodle ruffled on one side) or trofie (short, dense twists made of flour with a bit of potato), both designed specifically for pesto to cling to.
 Many also like pesto lasagna, always made with white sauce, never red.
-If you become addicted, small jars of pesto are sold in the local grocery stores and gift shops.
+If you become addicted, there's help: Small jars of pesto are sold in the local grocery stores and gift shops.
 If it's refrigerated, it's fresh; this is what you want if you're eating it today.
 For taking home, get the jar-on-a-shelf pesto.

 Pansotti are ravioli with ricotta and a mixture of greens, often served with a walnut sauce (salsa di noci)...delightful and filling.